Breaking the Trend: How to Avoid Cherry-Picked Signals: Conclusion

 \section{Conclusion}

-Grebenkov's model for describing trends is empirically validated, as its pretty complicated theoretical formula for determining the Sharpe ratio based on the $\EMA$ parameter fits impressively well with empirical data.
-The best fit is obtained using the theoretical model parameters $\lambda=1/180$ and $\beta_0=0.12$.
-As a consequence{,} the parameter of $112$ business days ({\clr equivalent to a half-life period of 78 business days}) for simple $\EMA$ is the optimal parameter to get the optimal Sharpe ratio.
-It is quite surprising that a single $\EMA$ is optimal for capturing trends, as one would expect different time scales for different types of investors.
-However, there are likely much shorter time scales, on the order of a few days, but they have no significant impact on a medium-frequency strategy.
+Grebenkov's model for describing trends is empirically validated, as its rather complicated theoretical formula for determining the Sharpe ratio based on the $\EMA$ parameter fits impressively well with empirical data.
+The best fit is obtained using the theoretical model parameters $\lambda=\frac{1}{180 \pm 17}$ and $\beta_0=0.12$.
+As a consequence{,} the parameter of $112 \pm 10$ business days ({\clr equivalent to a half-life period of 78 business days}) for simple $\EMA$ is the optimal parameter to get the optimal Sharpe ratio.
+It is quite surprising that a single $\EMA$ is optimal for capturing trends, as one would expect different time scales for different types of investors {\clrr or long-term mean reversion at longer time scales, as documented by \cite{Moskowitz}}.
+However, there are likely much shorter time scales, on the order of a few days, {\clrr as documented, for example, by \cite{Kurth}}, but they have no significant impact on a medium-frequency strategy.
 The conclusion is that using a complex mixture of sophisticated indicators is unnecessary when the $\EMA$ alone provides a perfect fit—proving that simplicity can indeed be beautiful.